 The distance shown in this map assumes that you’ll start and stop the hike at Kate Kearney’s Cottage.
 This doubles the total distance of the walk.

-My Experience Hiking the Gap of Dunloe
+My Experience Walking through the Gap

 Rain was in the forecast when I attempted the Gap of Dunloe Walk.
 It was supposed to start pouring around noon or 1:00 pm.
 So, I decided to start as early as possible to avoid the rain.